duy07t1k23cht/notebook/includes/abbreviations.md

 *[network partition]: A network partition is a division of a computer network into relatively independent subnets, either by design or due to the failure of network devices.

 *[distributed systems]: A distributed system is a collection of computers, also known as nodes, that collaborate to perform a specific task or provide a service.

+*[rate limiter]: In a network system, a rate limiter is used to control the rate of traffic sent by a client or a service.
+In HTTP world, a rate limiter limits the number of client requests allowed to be sent over a specified period.